The Justice Department wants to bar Jody Owens' expert witnesses from testifying in his trial next month.

 A federal grand jury indicted Hinds County Attorney Jody Owens, former Jackson Mayor Chokwe Antar Lumumba, and former Jackson City Councilman Aaron Banks on public corruption charges in 2024.
 The trial is scheduled to start July 13.

-Prosecutors filed a motion to exclude Owen's expert testimony because for a failure to comply with the rules.
+Prosecutors filed a motion to exclude Owen's expert testimony because of a failure to comply with the rules.
 The expert witnesses and their areas of expertise are:

 Caleb Burns: laws, regulations, and practices governing campaign contributions.